-- 1. Research on possible measurement protocols for the 3.5 GHz and 26 GHz frequency bands and for related technologies (active antennas, small cells, etc.). - 2.
-Research on the specific nature of actual exposure of children and pregnant women to radiofrequencies when using radio devices (tablets, telephones, etc.). - Research on the characterisation of human exposure in the context of cumulative exposure: PLC, new communication technologies, connected objects, autonomous and connected transport, etc.
+- 1. Research on exposure measurement protocols for the 3.5 GHz and 26 GHz frequency bands in particular, and for related technologies (5G, active antennas, small cells, etc.) and in realistic use situations. - 2.
+Research on the specific nature of actual exposure of children and pregnant women to radiofrequencies when using radio devices (tablets, telephones, etc.). - 3.
+Research on the characterisation of human exposure in the context of cumulative exposure: PLC, new communication technologies, connected objects, autonomous and connected transport, etc.